To my dearest Tracey,

 But then you answered.
-Both nervous, your voice trembled and mine squeaked.
+We were both nervous, your voice trembled and mine squeaked.
 I swear I’d swallowed a box of dry breakfast cereal, my mouth was that dry.

 But, what I recalled the most from that first phone call – I smiled.
 I was that goofy grinning guy who dream-walked on this imaginary flying concrete-carpet.
-Even slid across some crummy sedan’s bonnet giving it a quick polish with the arse of my jeans.
+I even slid across some crummy sedan’s bonnet giving it a quick polish with the arse of my jeans.

-I didn’t see the shitty street, nor hear the arguments or smell the rotten rubbish.
+I didn’t see the shitty street, nor hear the arguments, or smell the rotten rubbish.
 Because none of it mattered.
 Only you.
-And I dared to dream of our own ‘happy ever after’.
+And I dared to dream of our own Happily Ever After.
 I’d never considered love existed in reality.
 Never thought it’d happen to me.
-Yet every night after our each one of our phone conversations, I was alive.
+Yet every night after each one of our phone conversations, I was alive.
 Reborn with new emotions only felt with you.

 To think it’s been two decades since that first awkward phone call.